4.2 Administration and governance

 It is the central department whose mission is to provide support to the Council of Ministers, the Prime Minister, and to promote the interministerial coordination of several government departments.

-- The High Commission for Migration (ACM, I.P.) is the public institute that, under the direct supervision of the Presidency of the Council of Ministers, is responsible for collaborating in the definition, implementation and evaluation of public policies regarding the attraction of migrants, the integration of migrants, including refugees, and Roma Communities, and the management and enhancement of the diversity of cultures, ethnicities and religious through the promotion of intercultural and interreligious dialogue.
-It is responsible for the coordination of the Strategic Plan for Migration (2015-2020) and for the implementation and coordination of the “Choices Programme” (Programa Escolhas).
+The Agency for Integration, Migration and Asylum (AIMA) is the public institute that, under the direct supervision of the Presidency of the Council of Ministers, is responsible for collaborating in the definition, implementation and evaluation of public policies regarding the attraction of migrants, the integration of migrants, including refugees, and Roma Communities, and the management and enhancement of the diversity of cultures, ethnicities and religious through the promotion of intercultural and interreligious dialogue.
+It is responsible for the coordination of the “Choices Programme” (Programa Escolhas).

 The Secretary of State for Citizenship and Equality is also responsible for the overview coordination of the Commission for Equality in Labour and Employment (CITE), as well as the coordination for the supervision of the National Council for Solidarity, Volunteering, Family, Rehabilitation and Social Security Policies.

-The Directorate-General of Local Autarchies (DGAL) is also part of the Presidency of the Council of Ministers (PCM), under the direction of the Secretary of State for Local Autarchies, incorporating municipalities, civil parishes and their associations, metropolitan areas and the inter-municipal communities, which are important entities for an integrated and proximity policy in the promotion of public policies for youth social inclusion.
+The Directorate-General of Local Authorities (DGAL)is also part of the Presidency of the Council of Ministers (PCM), under the direction of the Secretary of State for Local Authorities, incorporating municipalities, civil parishes and their associations, metropolitan areas and the inter-municipal communities, which are important entities for an integrated and proximity policy in the promotion of public policies for youth social inclusion.

 Other organisations and public entities are also involved in the implementation of youth inclusion policies, such as, for instance, in the domain of housing, the Institute of Housing and Urban Rehabilitation, PI (IHRU), under the tutelage of the Ministry of the Environment; or, in the domain of citizenship, the Foreigners and Borders Service (SEF), under the supervision of the Ministry of Internal Affairs.